suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Security Considerations

 This document is about a manifest format protecting and describing how to retrieve, install, and invoke firmware images and as such it is part of a larger solution for delivering firmware updates to IoT devices.
-A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{I-D.ietf-suit-information-model}} documents.
+A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.

 --- back